 Historic Milford Association

-There was no other place for RRT to start their story; Milford was to be our home without question.
+There was no other place for RRT to start our story; Milford was to be our home without question.
 Owners Joe and Emily are Milford residents, Joe being born and raised here.
-Nature Outfitters, which was our predecessor, had a home here for about 20 years before us.
-The downtown area is special, hosting unique shops, unique restaurants, and a very unique position as a trail junction.
-We wanted to have a positive impact on the city and its economic development and also on its image and reputation across the tri-state.
+Nature Outfitters, our predecessor, had a home here for about 20 years before us.
+The downtown area is special, hosting unique shops, restaurants, and a very unique position as a trail junction.
+We wanted to have a positive impact on the city, its economic development, and its image and reputation across the tri-state.

 The Historic Milford Association is a not-for-profit that helps the small businesses in Historic Milford unite and showcase themselves.
-The association fights to protect business owners’ interests with local government and allows for a stronger singular voice as a collective.
-HMA focuses on marketing the downtown, including several festivals and events every year like Hometown Holidays and the Longstone Street Festival.
+The association fights to protect business owners’ interests with local government and allows for a stronger, singular voice as a collective.
+HMA focuses on marketing the downtown area, including several festivals and events every year like Hometown Holidays and the Longstone Street Festival.

-Together with HMA we hope to continue to build the historic area of Milford to be an ever-growing and beautiful place to eat, shop, and play.
+Together with HMA, we hope to build the historic area of Milford to be an ever-growing and beautiful place to eat, shop, and play.
 For more information on the Historic Milford Association, please visit the HMA website below.
 For more information on the “Trail Junction” and Milford as a trail town please read the RRT blog by clicking the link below.